karic123/EECS-678/Notes/Chapter 04 - Threads.md

 ### Parallelism vs. Concurrency

-* Parallelism - the system can perform more than one task at the same time.
+* **Parallelism** - the system can perform more than one task at the same time.
-* Concurrency - the system supports multiple tasks by allowing all tasks to progress.
+* **Concurrency** - the system supports multiple tasks by allowing all tasks to progress.

+Think of a multi-core processor vs. a single-core processor

 ### Programming challenges